Aircall, Career Development, Choice, Partner 0 Comment

 Sam Jacobs: Hi folks, it’s Sam’s Corner.
 Thank you for listening.
 Another great conversation, this time with our good friend, John Barrows.
 There are always good tips and tactics within the course of a given John Barrows training session and he referenced a few of them on our podcast.

-We’ve got to think multimedia when we’re doing a cadence and it has to include email, voicemail, a LinkedIn message etc. Use the phone; it works in conjunction with everything else.
+We’ve got to think multimedia when we’re doing a sequence and it has to include email, voicemail, a LinkedIn message etc. Use the phone; it works in conjunction with everything else.

 When you’re leaving a voicemail, don’t just say your name.
 Say, “The reason for my call is…” and have your name and your phone number, where your name is sandwiched between the phone number twice.

-Don’t just drop everything into a cadence or an automated sequence.
+Don’t just drop everything into a sequence.
 Make sure that you’re personalizing it and that you’re doing thoughtful constructive outreach and that’s what will get you a response.

 This has been Sam’s Corner, thank you so much for listening.
 I’ll talk to you next time.